biarri-rail/navis-hackathon-20/README.md

 ## TODO

-1. Different colours for different products
-2. Product icons from Airtable
-3. Icon per product used
+1. [Richard] Demo slides
+2. [Richard] Demo recording
+3. [Richard, Danielle] Nirav and Danielle up and running
-4. Airtable form iframe inserted
+4. [Nirav] Airtable form iframe inserted
+5. [Joe] Product symbols from Airtable
+6. Extra info on hover, product names
+7. Full product IMAGES from Airtable
-5. All the Navis locations in the Airtable
+8. [Zac] All the Navis locations in the Airtable
    1. Lookup addresses to get lat/long
+9. Higher resolution map
+10. Filtering by product used